cedricss/elm-batteries/README.md

 > ✓ minification with [`terser`](https://github.com/terser-js/terser)<br/>
 > ✓ deployment to a [Netlify](https://www.netlify.com/docs/welcome/) _Live Draft URL_<br/>

-If you are using Netlify for the first time, run `netlify login` to authenticate (learn more about [Netlify CLI](https://www.netlify.com/docs/cli/)).
-[Connect a Git repository](https://www.netlify.com/docs/continuous-deployment/) to a Netlify site to keep the two in sync.
+💡 If you are using Netlify for the first time, run `netlify login` to authenticate (learn more about [Netlify CLI](https://www.netlify.com/docs/cli/)).

 If this preview looks good, deploy to production.